svargasperez/RPiClusterGuide/README.md

 ## Configuring RPis

 Next are instructions to logging into the RPis and edit some configuration files to make them work as a cluster.
 Accessing the RPis can be done with or without an external monitor.
 Follow **1.
 Access RPi with external monitor** if using an external monitor, or **2.
 Access RPi without external monitor** otherwise (most common way).
+As a side note, you should perform **3.
+Configuring Hostnames** and **4.
+RPi's OS Configuration** in sequence while connected to the RPis, to avoid having to connect and disconnect each time.

 1. **Access RPi with external monitor**:
 	1. Insert the microSD card into the RPi.